-Where m is the total number of assets in the portfolio, r{jk} is the expected correlation between the net present values for investments j and k, s_j is the standard deviation for investment j, and s_k is the standard deviation for investment k.
+Where m is the total number of assets in the portfolio, $r{jk}$ is the expected correlation between the net present values for investments j and k, $\sigma_j$ is the standard deviation for investment j, and $\sigma_k$ is the standard deviation for investment k.

-The above equation indicates that the standard deviation, or risk, of a portfolio of projects depends on

-- (1) The degree of correlation between various projects and - (2) The standard deviation of possible net present values for each project.
+The above equation indicates that the standard deviation, or risk, of a portfolio of projects depends on (1) the degree of correlation between various projects and (2) the standard deviation of possible net present values for each project.
 We note that the higher the degree of positive correlation, the greater the standard deviation of the portfolio of projects, all other things remaining constant.
-Moreover, the standard deviation of the projects is greater; the standard deviation of the portfolio is higher when the correlation is positive.
+Moreover, the greater the standard deviation of the portfolio, if the correlation is positive.

-Correlation between Projects
+5.2.Correlation between Projects